 - Towel crunches – This is where you place a towel on the floor and then place your affected foot at the bottom edge of the towel.
 You then scrunch up your toes and try to pull the top of the towel towards you without lifting your foot off the ground.
 Repeat this motion until the whole towel has been pulled down.

 - Pen Penny – This exercise is probably the best one for arch strengthening.
-This involves placing a coin under the base of the toe on the affected foot.
+This involves placing a coin under the base of the big toe on the affected foot.
 You would then try to balance on that foot whilst keeping pressure on the penny at the same time.

 If this is the case you may have to opt for shoe inserts to help support the arch.

-It is not a full proof solution, however, as there are likely to be other muscles imbalances that still exist in the legs, particularly the side with the lower hip.
+It is not a full-proof solution, however, as there are likely to be other muscles imbalances that still exist in the legs, particularly the side with the lower hip.

-2. Stretching Out the Tight Side
+2. Stretching Out the Tight QL

 If you look at the diagram below, if the muscle that is highlighted red is short and tight, it will pull that side of the pelvis up and towards the rib cage which it is attached to.

 This chronic tightness will pull one side of the pelvis up, and at the same time pull the shoulder down.